LuisMunizEnc/bt2-spotify-api/README.md

 docker-compose up
 ```

 This will bring up your backend and frontend containers.
-The backend application should be accessible at http://localhost:8080.
+The frontend application will be accessible at http://localhost:3000 and the backend application will be accessible at http://localhost:8080.

 That's it!
 Your Spotify application should now be running.